ClickHouse/ClickHouse/docs/en/operations/backup.md

 ## clickhouse-copier

 [clickhouse-copier](utils/clickhouse-copier.md) is a versatile tool initially created to re-shard petabytes-sized tables, but it can be used for backup and restore purposes as well because it just reliably copies data between ClickHouse tables and clusters.

+For smaller volumes of data simple `INSERT INTO ...
+SELECT ...` to remote tables might work as well.

 ## Manipulations with Parts